COMMON CRM System Issues

 Symptoms

-Marketing presents attribution numbers that sales leadership dismisses.
-The debate is cyclical and unresolvable because neither side has a system-generated, auditable source of truth.
+Marketing presents attribution numbers that Sales leadership dismisses.
+The debate is cyclical and unresolvable because neither side has an accurate system-generated, auditable source of truth.
+Attribution figures are produced after the fact through reporting logic rather than captured in real time.
 Marketing investment decisions are made on contested data.
-Sales and marketing relationships are strained by a numbers argument that is fundamentally about architecture, not methodology.
-Attribution figures are produced after the fact through reporting logic rather than captured in real time.
+Sales and Marketing relationships are strained by a numbers argument that is fundamentally about architecture, not methodology.

 How it emerges

 Attribution is almost always an architecture problem before it is a methodology problem.
-If the system does not capture the marketing event at the point it happens, specifically at the point of connection between the marketing activity and the open opportunity, no post-hoc reporting will produce defensible results.
+If the system does not correctly attribute the marketing event to the opportunity at the point it happens, no post-hoc reporting will produce defensible results.
 The system is designed to understand net-new demand but not ongoing engagement during an active buying cycle.
-Matching logic is too weak, too late, or too dependent on account data that is already inconsistent.
-Most attribution debates are the result of trying to reconstruct, from disconnected records, a story that the system was never designed to tell in real time.
+Matching logic is too weak, too late, or dependent on account data that is potentially already inconsistent.
+Most attribution debates are the result of trying to reconstruct, from disconnected records, a story that the system was never designed to tell correctly.

 My role

 I help the client team assess the current attribution architecture and identify where the system-of-record connection between marketing activity and the opportunity it influenced is broken.
-I work with them to reframe the problem as system architecture rather than methodology preference, and guide the design of real-time event-capture logic that produces attribution stamped at the point of the event with a clear audit trail.
+I work with them to reframe the problem as system architecture rather than reporting methodology preference, and guide the design of a robust solution to attribute effectively.
 This is the approach I drove at Oracle, leading the concept and requirements for the system that became the accepted source of truth for marketing's contribution to closed-won revenue.
-One interesting note: an undelivered phase two to that project was the consolidation of like leads using the same matching logic.

 Lead Routing That Does Not Match How the Business Sells